tristanbuckreis/ccldpy/README.md

 # ccldpy

-Python package for simulating earthquake rupture surface representation for the prupose of computing finite-fault distance metrics (e.g., closest distance to the rupture surface, $R_{RUP}$; Joyner-Boore distance, $R_{JB}$).
+Python package for simulating earthquake rupture surface representation for the purpose of computing finite-fault distance metrics (e.g., closest distance to the rupture surface, $R_{RUP}$; Joyner-Boore distance, $R_{JB}$).

-The CCLD program was originially coded in Fortran by Brian Chiou and Robert Youngs (Chiou and Youngs 2008; Appendix B), then later updated by Brian Chiou during the NGA-West2 and NGA-Subduction projects (Chiou and Youngs 2008; Contreras et al. 2022).
-This version of CCLD replicates the originial simulation code in Python.
+The CCLD program was originally coded in Fortran by Brian Chiou and Robert Youngs (Chiou and Youngs 2008; Appendix B), then later updated by Brian Chiou during the NGA-West2 and NGA-Subduction projects (Chiou and Youngs 2008; Contreras et al. 2022).
+This version of CCLD replicates the original simulation code in Python.
 Key changes to the program include the following:
 1. Added magnitude-scaling relationships for shallow-<em>crustal</em> type events (Wells & Coppersmith 1994; Leonard 2014; and Thingbaijam et al. 2017)
 2. Added magnitude-scaling relationship for <em>stable</em>-continental type events (Leonard 2014).
 Shallow-crustal type relations for the position of hypocenter along the rupture surface are assumed (Chiou and Youngs 2008).
 3. Added magnitude-scaling relationship for <em>interface</em> subduction type events (Thingbaijam et al. 2017).
 Subduction-type relations for the position of the hypocenter on the rupture surface are assumed (Contreras et al. 2022)
-4. Flexibility to specify the number of simulations to use for each magnitude-scaling relation (e.g., use <em>N</em> simulations from one scaling-relation or parition <em>N</em> simulations into <em>M</em> approrpiate scaling-relations.
+4. Flexibility to specify the number of simulations to use for each magnitude-scaling relation (e.g., use <em>N</em> simulations from one scaling-relation or partition <em>N</em> simulations into <em>M</em> appropriate scaling-relations.

 The current version of ccldpy (2.0.0) does not compute distances for real seismic stations, which can be perfomed using the P4CF program (Chiou, B.S-J. 2021).